aliemre1990/aet-gulp-ts-sass/README.md

 Also including and excludeing scripts and styles may confuse you because they exists at modules and layout modules same time.
 The lower in the chain overridies the higher ones.
 For example if i use include/exclude properties in 'vehicle_edit' module it overrides if they exist in 'vehicle' layout module.
 Same is valid for markup template property.
 Lower in the chain overrides if exists in higher in the chain.
 Same logic applies in staticStyle&ScriptReferences property.

 ## vendorScripts
 Used to define your vendor script libraries.

 ## vendorStyles
 Used to define your vendor style libraries.

-## contentPlaceHolder
-Place holder text that will be used in layout markup files.
-Put theese text where you want your module content be replaced.

 ## defaultMarkupTemplate
 Default empty html file.